mvolkmann/blog/src/swift.md

 var score1: Int // only type; can't use until initialized score1 = 19 // initializes

-var score2 = 19 // only value; Int type is inferred
+var score2 = 19 // only value; inferred type is Int

+var score3 = 1.23 // inferred type is Double, not Float
 ```

 Multiple variables can be declared on the same line.